Glass Onion: A Knives Out Mystery: Plot

 An extended flashback shows that Andi had actually died a week earlier, apparently by suicide, and her twin sister Helen hired Blanc to investigate.
 Andi had halted Alpha's development of Klear because of safety concerns, so Miles fired her.
 Andi sued Miles, but lost after the other Disruptors perjured themselves by testifying that Miles and not Andi had single-handedly sketched out the original plan for Alpha on a napkin.
 Shortly before her death, Andi had emailed the group a photo showing that she had found the original napkin.
 Helen suspected that one of the Disruptors killed Andi and stole the napkin to protect Miles and themselves.
 With Andi's death not yet public knowledge, Blanc persuaded Helen to pose as Andi at Miles's party and help him investigate.

-Helen helps Blanc discover the Disruptors' motives to protect Miles: Lionel and Claire have staked their reputations on Klear, Birdie needs Miles's financial assistance to handle the fallout of ignorantly employing sweatshops, and Duke is hoping for a show on Alpha News.
+Helen helped Blanc discover the Disruptors' motives to protect Miles: Lionel and Claire have staked their reputations on Klear, Birdie needs Miles's financial assistance to handle the fallout of ignorantly employing sweatshops, and Duke was hoping for a show on Alpha News.
 Each of them visited Andi's home on the day she died.
-Helen searches the guests' rooms but does not find the napkin.
-When Helen is shot, Andi's journal in her jacket pocket stops the bullet and Blanc fakes her death with hot sauce so she can search Miles's office.
+On the island, Helen searched the guests' rooms but did not find the napkin.
+When she was shot, Andi's journal in her jacket pocket stopped the bullet; with the other Disruptors believing her dead, she searched Miles's office.

-Blanc deduces that Miles committed both murders: he killed Andi after learning she had the napkin, but Duke saw him leaving Andi's house in his car.
+Blanc announces that Miles committed both murders, having only dismissed the idea earlier because he overestimated Miles' intelligence.
+Miles drugged Andi and staged her “suicide” after learning she had the napkin, but Duke saw him leaving Andi's house.
 During the party, Duke saw a news report of Andi's death and, realizing that Miles was responsible, attempted to blackmail him.
-Miles then poisoned Duke with pineapple juice, which Duke was deathly allergic to, and took Duke's pistol, with which he shot Helen.
+Miles then poisoned Duke with pineapple juice, which Duke was deathly allergic to, took Duke's pistol, and shot Helen.

 Helen locates Andi's napkin in Miles's office and reveals her identity to the group.
 Miles burns the napkin, eliminating the evidence, and his friends refuse to testify against him.
 Blanc tells Helen that he has done all he can and goes outside.
 In a rage, Helen smashes Miles's glass sculptures, and the group briefly joins in.
-Helen lights a bonfire and throws a piece of Klear that Blanc had given her into the fire, causing an explosion that destroys the mansion and the Mona Lisa.
-With Klear now proven dangerous, Miles has no leverage and the group decides to testify against him.
+Helen lights a bonfire and throws a piece of Klear into the fire, causing an explosion that destroys the mansion and the Mona Lisa.
+With Klear now proven dangerous and Miles's reputation ruined by the destruction of the Mona Lisa, Miles has no leverage and the group decides to testify against him.
 On the beach, Helen and Blanc watch as police boats arrive.